 \section{Introduction}

 Clustering is ubiquitous in science and engineering with numerous application domains ranging from bio-informatics and medicine to the social sciences and the web~\cite{Har75}.
 Perhaps the most well-known clustering algorithm is the so-called ``$k$-means'' algorithm or Lloyd's method \cite{Llo82}.
 Lloyd's method is an iterative expectation-maximization type approach that attempts to address the following objective: given a set of Euclidean points and a positive integer $k$ corresponding to the number of clusters, split the points into $k$ clusters so that the total sum of the squared Euclidean distances of each point to its nearest cluster center is minimized.
-The \emph{effectiveness} of the Lloyd's method~\cite{ORSS06} has made $k$-means enormously popular in applications~\cite{Wu07}.
+Due to this intuitive objective as well as its \emph{effectiveness}~\cite{ORSS06}, the Lloyd's method for $k$-means clustering has become enormously popular in applications~\cite{Wu07}.

 In recent years, the high dimensionality of modern massive datasets has provided a considerable challenge to the design of efficient algorithmic solutions for $k$-means clustering.
-First, ultra-high dimensional data force algorithms for $k$-means clustering to be computationally inefficient, and second the existence of many irrelevant features may not allow the identification of the relevant underlying structure in the data \cite{GGBD05}.
+First, ultra-high dimensional data force existing algorithms for $k$-means clustering to be computationally inefficient, and second, the existence of many irrelevant features may not allow the identification of the relevant underlying structure in the data \cite{GGBD05}.
 Practitioners have addressed these obstacles by introducing feature selection and feature extraction techniques.
 Feature selection selects a (small) subset of the actual features of the data, whereas feature extraction constructs a (small) set of artificial features based on the original features.
-Here we consider a rigorous approach to feature selection and feature extraction for $k$-means clustering.
-Next we describe the mathematical framework under which we will study such dimensionality reduction methods.
+Here, we consider a rigorous approach to feature selection and feature extraction for $k$-means clustering.
+Next, we describe the mathematical framework under which we will study such dimensionality reduction methods.